ligato/docs/docs/plugins/vpp-plugins.md

 Current limitations for a punt to host:

 - UDP configuration cannot be shown (or even configured) via the VPP CLI.
 - VPP does not provide an API to dump configuration.
-Thus the vpp-agent does not have the opportunity to read existing entries and this may cause certain issues with resync.
+Thus the VPP agent does not have the opportunity to read existing entries and this may cause certain issues with resync.
-* Although the vpp-agent supports the TCP protocol as the L4 protocol to filter incoming traffic, the current VPP dataplane version does not.
+* Although the VPP agent supports the TCP protocol as the L4 protocol to filter incoming traffic, the current VPP dataplane version does not.
 * Configured punt to host entry cannot be removed since VPP does not support this option.
 Any attempt to do so exits with an error.

 Current limitations for a punt to host via unix domain socket:

 - Configuration cannot be shown (or even configured) in the VPP CLI.
-- vpp-agent cannot read registered entries since the VPP does not provide an API to do so.
+- VPP agent cannot read registered entries since the VPP does not provide an API to do so.
 - The VPP startup config punt section requires a defined unix domain socket path.
 The VPP limitation is that only one path can be defined at any one time.

 Current limitations for IP redirect: